Last Updated on March 14, 2023

 Over-easy eggs have a runny yolk that is undercooked.
 Therefore, many women wonder if they are safe to eat.
 Here, we discuss this tricky food to navigate during pregnancy.

-Since over-easy eggs are undercooked, it is best to avoid them while you are pregnant.
+Since over-easy eggs are undercooked food, it is best to avoid them while you are pregnant.
 However, this recommendation varies slightly for different countries.

 Let’s dive into more information about the guidelines for consuming undercooked eggs, including over-easy eggs, in different countries.
 Read on to learn more!